Philly Family Neighborhood Guide: Chestnut Hill and Mt. Airy

 In Mt.
 Airy, C.W.
 Henry has a similarly involved community that works hard to make the school a great place to learn and grow, organizes family activities, and forms community partnerships with local businesses to help strengthen the school’s support and resources.

 In addition to Wissahickon Park, Chestnut Hill is home to Morris Arboretum, a beautifully maintained garden filled with public art and more than 12,000 different trees, plants, and flowers over 92 acres.
-The Out on a Limb tree adventure allows kids and adults alike to get a bird’s-eye view of the arboretum with a giant tree canopy, and even a giant-scale nest.
 Kids especially love to come to Morris for the epic Garden Railway display, which includes a quarter-mile of track (including a bridge kids can walk under) depicting a mini Philly landscape.
 It runs daily in the summer, and becomes holiday-themed in the winter.
 Morris hosts special events throughout the year, like its own little Cherry Blossom Festival in the spring, and a Scarecrow Contest at Oak Allee with amazingly designed entries to vote on in the fall.

 Pastorius Park in Chestnut Hill is another place to connect with nature, encompassing 16 acres of land including a pond.
 In the summer, the park hosts free outdoor concerts.